autopi-io/documentation/docs/getting_started/mini/index.md

 ---
 id: mini-guides-intro
-title: Getting started with the Mini
+title: Getting Started With the Mini
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';